 Income tax highlights for 2020

 We updated our current year highlights page and moved it to a new location.
-See New for 2022 for a summary of 2022 legislative changes.
+Search what’s new for a summary of each tax year's legislative changes.

 For the 2020 summary, see below.